-Fine-tuned Mayhem shape in an (almost) indestructable build
+Fine-tuned Mayhem shape gets an (almost) indestructable build

 Surfersvillage Global Surf News, 19 March, 2017 - It’s not everyday you can buy a new board, throw it down in the surfshop parking lot and then jump on it (bouncing up and down for good measure).
 The only time I’ve driven over a surfboard was during an inebriated flat spell in Baja (we kept the boards under the truck so they wouldn’t blow away).
 Now for the clumsy, careless and occasionally intoxicated, Lib Tech has launched one of the world’s strongest surfboards.